MicrosoftDocs/sql-docs/azure-sql/managed-instance/managed-instance-link-use-scripts-to-failover-database.md

 ---
-title: Fail over a database with the link via T-SQL & PowerShell scripts
+title: Fail ver a database with the link via T-SQL & PowerShell scripts
 titleSuffix: Azure SQL Managed Instance
-description: Learn how to use Transact-SQL and PowerShell scripts to fail over a database from SQL Server to SQL Managed Instance by using the Managed Instance link.
+description: Learn how to use Transact-SQL and PowerShell scripts to failover a database from SQL Server to SQL Managed Instance by using the Managed Instance link.
 services: sql-database
 ms.service: sql-managed-instance
 ms.subservice: data-movement